-According to the January 2019 Printing-Writing Monthly report from AF&PA, total printing-writing paper shipments decreased 11 percent in May compared to May 2018.
+According to the May 2019 Printing-Writing Monthly report from AF&PA, total printing-writing paper shipments decreased 11 percent in May compared to May 2018.
 U.S. purchases of total printing-writing papers declined eight percent in May compared to the same month last year.
-Total printing-writing paper inventory levels increased three percent from December 2018. •U.S. purchases of uncoated free sheet (UFS) paper decreased seven percent in January from the same month one year ago.
+Total printing-writing paper inventory levels increased one percent from April 2019.
+U.S. shipments of uncoated free sheet (UFS) paper decreased 13 percent in May from the same month one year ago.
 The inventory level of UFS papers increased two percent in May compared to April.
 UFS imports in April 2019 increased 39 percent year-over-year while exports decreased 29 percent.
-U.S. purchases of coated free sheet (CFS) papers decreased two percent in January when compared to January 2018.
-Inventories meanwhile remained essentially flat compared to last month.
+U.S. purchases of coated free sheet (CFS) papers decreased five percent in May when compared to May 2018.
+Inventories decreased two percent compared to last month.
 Imports of CFS papers in April 2019 increased six percent while exports decreased 10 percent.
-U.S. shipments of coated mechanical (CM) papers decreased four percent year-over-year in January.
-U.S. purchases of coated mechanical (CM) paper increased seven percent in January.
-Inventory levels at the end of January when compared to April increased for CM and decreased for UM, both by three percent.
+U.S. shipments of coated mechanical (CM) papers decreased four percent year-over-year in May.
+U.S. purchases of uncoated mechanical (UM) paper decreased 10 percent in May.
+Inventory levels at the end of May when compared to April increased for CM and decreased for UM, both by three percent.
 Both imports and exports of CM increased year-over-year in April, while UM imports and exports were both up.